Nameless Rumia's Wiki

 For instance, 4chan has the “Janitor & Moderator Discussion” (/j/) board.

 Fun fact: 4chan's moderation team uses Discord!
-The old janitor application form said IRC and Skype, but they have since changed it to Discord after mid-2018… which has been leaked twice now.
+The old janitor application form said IRC and Skype, but they have since changed it to Discord after mid-2018.
+It's been leaked at least twice now.